rupertwh/bmplibtest/README.md

 - `64bit:yes` write a 64bit BMP file.
 - `iccprofile: embed` Embeds the ICC profile into the BMP file. (profile must have been loaded using the `iccprofile` option with `loadbmp`.)
+- `loadraw` Immediately after writing, do a `loadraw` of the written image.
 - `huff-t4black: 0|1` Specify numerical value (index into color palette) that ITU-T T.4 "black" corresonds to.